sourcebots/docs/content/api/vision.md

 ## Using the camera to search for markers
 If you have a webcam connected, you can use `r.camera.see()` to take a picture.

-If you consider it necessary you can assign the camera object to a variable just like `Robot`:
+If you consider it necessary you can assign the camera object to a variable:

 ```python
 camera = r.camera